jimratliff/GenoMac-system/README.md

       - apps (CLI and GUI) using Homebrew
       - apps from the Mac App Store
       - third-party apps not available via Homebrew (e.g., that can be downloaded from a GitHub repository)
-      - other resources: a screensaver and an alert sound
+      - other resources: a font, a screensaver, and an alert sound
     - implement systemwide settings (e.g., policies regarding firewall and macOS system-update behavior)
 - User-scoped settings for USER_CONFIGURER performed by USER_CONFIGURER
   - using a script from GenoMac-system, clone the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
   - using the GenoMac-user repo, USER_CONFIGURER executes a script, also referred to as the Hypervisor, to *inter alia*:
     - “stow” dotfiles
     - implement generic user-scoped macOS settings
-    - implement configurations for native and third-party applications
+    - implement customized preferences for native and third-party applications
     - configure 1Password for authentication with GitHub
     - establish syncing with Dropbox, as a source of shared configuration data and other resources, as well as general-purpose file syncing.
 - USER_CONFIGURER returns to the GenoMac-system repo to use a script to create each of the additional users (and the implied additional volumes).